-- 5. School Breaks Employees may receive additional paid time off during school breaks, such as Winter Break and Spring Break, as determined annually by School management based on the school calendar and the required responsibilities of the position.
-To ensure essential, time-sensitive work is completed, the following employees will be required to work during Spring Break: COO, Registrar, Building Engineer, Facilities Associate, and the Enrollment and Recruitment Associate.
-The following employees will be required to work during Winter Break: Building Engineer and Facilities Associate. - 6.
-Jury Duty If called for jury duty, Two Rivers will pay the employee for the actual days spent serving on the jury.
+- 6. Jury Duty If called for jury duty, Two Rivers will pay the employee for the actual days spent serving on the jury.
 An employee is not eligible for paid leave if they would not have earned wages while serving on jury duty. - (a) An employee must provide the School with reasonable notice of time off needed for jury duty.
 As such, the School asks that employees request leave at least three (3) days in advance of the date for jury duty, and requires that employees submit a copy of their jury duty notice to their immediate manager with the leave request.
-In addition, upon returning to work, an employee must provide their immediate supervisor with a copy of a release form signed by the Court. - (b) Exempt (salaried) employees may be required to continue to meet their assigned responsibilities while serving on jury duty. - (c) All employees must report for work during court recesses of four (4) hours or more. - Paid Time Off Violations Failure to comply with the paid time off policies may result in disciplinary action, including a written warning, corrective action letter, performance improvement plan, or the termination of employment, depending upon the individual circumstances and facts.
+In addition, upon returning to work, an employee must provide their immediate supervisor with a copy of a release form signed by the Court. - (b) Exempt (salaried) employees may be required to continue to meet their assigned responsibilities while serving on jury duty. - (c) All employees must report for work during court recesses of four (4) hours or more. - 7.
+Paid Time Off Violations Failure to comply with the paid time off policies may result in disciplinary action, including a written warning, corrective action letter, performance improvement plan, or the termination of employment, depending upon the individual circumstances and facts.